-13 Humanizing Facts about Kurt Vonnegut
+14 Fascinating Facts About Kurt Vonnegut

-When Vonnegut was born, his parents were well-off.
-Kurt Sr., his father, was an architect and Edith, his mother, was independently wealthy from the brewery that her family owned.
+When Vonnegut was born, his parents were well off.
+Kurt Sr., his father, was an architect, and Edith, his mother, was independently wealthy from the brewery that her family owned.
 But due to Prohibition and the Great Depression, the family struggled to make ends meet, sold their home, and switched their son to a public school.
 Edith, who suffered from mental illness, became addicted to alcohol and prescription pills.

 In a letter he later wrote to his family, Vonnegut described the unsanitary conditions, sadistic guards, and measly food rations.
 After surviving the February 1945 Allied bombing of Dresden, in which tens of thousands of people were killed, Vonnegut was forced by his captors to remove jewelry from the corpses before cremating them.
 “One hundred thirty thousand corpses were hidden underground.
 It was a terribly elaborate Easter-egg hunt,” he said in his Paris Review interview.

-Later in 1945, Vonnegut got frostbite and was discharged from the army (he earned a Purple Heart).
+Later, in 1945, Vonnegut got frostbite and was discharged from the army (he earned a Purple Heart).
 Over two decades later, in 1969, Vonnegut published the bestselling novel Slaughterhouse-Five, which gave readers a fictionalized account of his wartime imprisonment.
 He later said that only one person benefited from the raid in Dresden: him.
 “I got three dollars for each person killed.
 Imagine that,” he said.

 An urban legend suggests that Vonnegut and Theodor Geisel (a.k.a.
 Dr. Seuss) were college friends who spent time together in the same fraternity.
-But according to Snopes, the tale of Geisel and Vonnegut’s friendship is greatly exaggerated … that is, it’s false.
+But according to Snopes, the tale of Geisel and Vonnegut’s friendship is greatly exaggerated—in fact, it’s false.
 The two authors probably never met, and they didn’t attend any of the same schools (plus, Geisel was 18 years older than Vonnegut).
 Geisel did, however, once visit a friend who belonged to Cornell’s Delta Upsilon fraternity.
 Geisel drew a mural on the wall of the fraternity’s basement, and Vonnegut saw his drawings at Cornell a decade later as a student.

 In 1947, Vonnegut began working in public relations for General Electric, an experience that he drew upon to write Cat‘s Cradle.
 He wrote articles and short stories for magazines such as Collier‘s and The Saturday Evening Post, and his first novel, Player Piano, was published in 1952.
 Vonnegut then briefly wrote for Sports Illustrated, managed a Saab car dealership in Massachusetts (the first in the U.S.), and worked as an English teacher.

-In the late 1950s, Vonnegut’s sister, Alice, died of cancer and Alice’s husband died in a train accident within the span of a few days.
+In the late 1950s, Vonnegut’s sister, Alice, died of cancer, and Alice’s husband died in a train accident within the span of a few days.
 Although Vonnegut already had three children with his wife, he adopted his sister’s three sons.
 Since he now had six children to support, Vonnegut spent even more time writing to earn money.

 In an interview with Charlie Rose, Vonnegut discussed his grading system for his books (he also wrote about this system in Palm Sunday, a collection of his works published in 1981).
 He gave himself an A+ for his writing in Cat’s Cradle and Slaughterhouse-Five but wasn’t as generous with Happy Birthday, Wanda June or Slapstick, which both received Ds.